projectcollection/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+    Describe() is used to group tests for a specific function or unit of a program. it() are the actual test that specifies the expected behaviors.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    Test Driven Development is used to make software development faster by specifying most requirements upfront before actually building.
+That way, once the tests are written, developers can just focus on passing the tests.
+    When the pass all the tests, they are basically done.

+    I think they are useful for testing functions/backend but not so much for frontend.
+UI can change very quickly and seeing failed tests can build anxiety (maybe) and think that they may be doing something wrong.

 1. Mention three types of automated tests.

+    Unit tests, component testing,  integration testing

 ## Project Set Up